 One of the best ways to have team members participate in the transition is to gather their ideas by using a suggestion box or board.
 Your supervisors and those spearheading the improvement process can also help employees make recommendations on an ongoing basis.

-Responding to all suggestions quickly is a solid approach to show that you open to change and innovation.
+Responding to all suggestions quickly is a robust approach to show that you open to change and innovation.

 While having ideas is undoubtedly a good thing, it’s even better to explore them.
 Encourage employees to lend a hand in crafting the solution by having them sketch out a problematic element in their environment and what could correct it.

 If needed, the person leading the improvement process can help the staff realize and refine their ideas.
-Additionally, he could suggest a brainstorm session among team members to generate further options.
+Additionally, he could suggest a brainstorming session among team members to generate further options.

 One way to make ideas come to life more efficiently is to have tools and necessary materials on hand.
 A moonshine shop can be an exciting option to provide a creative setting.